 Lithe Audio Ltd is committed to protecting your privacy and maintaining the security of any personal information (personal data) received from you.
-We strictly adhere to the requirements of the EU General Data Protection Regulation 2016/679 (GDPR).
+We strictly adhere to the requirements of the Data Protection Act 2018.

 The purpose of this policy is to explain to you what personal data we collect, how we may use it, your rights over it, how we keep it secure, how we report on it, and how to complain about our use of it.